abdullah-ch/Git-Cheat-Sheet/README.md

 ## 8-> Pulling changes Locally from a Remote Repo
 `git pull origin [branchName]`
 ### Where the origin can be replaced by the respective remote pointer.
+## 9-> View the state of your Staging Area and Changes in your Directory
+`git status`